 Unemployment insurance includes benefits to people who have lost their jobs.
 Employers bear the brunt of the tax for this fund.
 Benefits vary per state and individual (depending upon previous salary).
 The average compensation is approximately $285 per week.
 Unemployment Insurance income is taxable.
 The average duration of benefits is 26 weeks, but Congress frequently passes bills (especially during recessions) allowing extension of benefits.
 For more information about the Unemployment Insurance program, please click HERE.

 4. Food Stamps.

-The food stamp program provides coupons or electronic payments (debit cards) to needy families.
-This allows them to purchase grocery store items.
-The program costs the federal government roughly $17.5 billion per year.
+The food stamp program SNAP (Supplemental Nutrition Assistance Program) provides coupons or electronic payments (debit cards) to needy families.
+This allows them to purchase basic grocery store items.
+The average benefit per individual is approximately $125 per month.
+The program costs the federal government roughly $75 billion per year.

 TANF (Temporary Assistance to Needy Families) is what people most often refer to when they discuss welfare.
 It provides cash payments to families with children, especially those in which one parent (usually the father) has left the house.

 As is true for other government welfare programs, economists accuse TANF of being poorly managed.
 The program may actually add to our country's poverty because of the disincentives it creates for people to work.

 Other Government Anti-Poverty Programs

 Households below a certain income are eligible for government assistance, which helps pay for their housing expenses.
 The U.S. Department of Housing and Urban Development (HUD) operates three major federally-funded programs that provide housing assistance to low-income families: public housing, Section 8 certificates and vouchers, and Section 8 project-based programs.
 Some states also run small programs providing housing assistance.
 For an article about housing subsidies, click HERE.